mmjay/PC-Admin-Guide/_topics/3-travel.md

 - You may take paid time-off in conjunction with travel, if approved by your supervisor.
 - You may deviate from the official travel route, if approved by your supervisor.
 Reimbursement cannot exceed the original SATO quote.

-## Preparing to travel
+## Travel authorization process
 <table class="table table-hover table-responsive">
   <thead class="thead-default">
     <tr>
-    {% for header in site.data.before-travel.keys %}
+    {% for header in site.data.travel-auth.keys %}
       <th>{{header}}</th>
     {% endfor %}
     </tr>
   </thead>
   <tbody>
-    {% for row in site.data.before-travel.content %}
+    {% for row in site.data.travel-auth.content %}
     <tr>
     {% for column in row %}
       <td>{{column}}</td>